ampproject/amphtml/ads/ibillboard.md

 # iBILLBOARD AdServer

-Please visit [our website](https://www.ibillboard.com/) for more information.
+Please visit the [ibillboard website](https://www.ibillboard.com/) for more information.

 ## Example